Gariscat/housex-v2/README.md

 ## Deployment

-The demo of stage visuals controlled by our classification model is under construction.
-Coming soon in a week or two :)
+The demo of stage visuals controlled by our classification model is [here](https://drive.google.com/drive/folders/1NJOy-fh-ozCiSy-olYjuxENNqti65o5T).

 ## Checking existing annotations
 We also prepared a simple UI to check existing annotations (.csv).
 Run ```utils.py``` to view annotations of audio files in a folder.
 Before you run, please make sure you have modified ```anno_path``` and ```audio_dir``` in the .py file to your corresponding paths.